+The Company is exposed to market risk through its use of financial instruments and specifically to interest rate risk which result from both its operating and investing activities.
 The Company has no significant exposure to interest rate risk as financial assets and liabilities are noninterest-bearing (receivables, payables and advances to and from related parties) or are carried at daily bank deposit rates and fixed interest rates (cash in banks and short-term placements, respectively).